Chadron Police make arrest in 'active shooter' situation

 Chadron Police responded about 6 p.m. to a report of an active shooter and that shots had been fired on the south side of the Chadron State College campus in the area of C Hill.
 According to scanner traffic, law enforcement officers were still searching for the suspect at about 9:30 p.m.
 Friday, but had narrowed its search area to an area on Maple Drive.
-Shortly after 10 p.m., scanner traffic indicated police had taken a person into custody.
+Shortly after 10 p.m., scanner traffic indicated police had taken a man into custody and also recovered a weapon.

 During the incident, according to reporting from the Chadron Record and Chadrad.com, police asked everyone to remain calm and that residents in the C Hill area shelter in place and lock their doors as a precaution in a community-wide alert.
 The Nebraska State Patrol was also reported to have responded and its SWAT team requested.